-There are N number of bacterias that reside on the surface of our skin, and they’re majorly harmless.
-They’re known as commensals (they do not cause any damage to the skin) however In conditions such as allergies/Hypothyroidism or flea allergy the immune system gets triggered and reacts with normal skin flora and hence hypersensitivity occurs.
+There is number of bacterias that reside on the surface of our skin, and they’re majorly harmless.
+They’re known as commensals (they do not cause any damage to the skin).
+However In conditions such as allergies/Hypothyroidism or flea allergy, the immune system gets triggered and reacts with normal skin flora, and hence hypersensitivity occurs.

 - Fungal or Yeast Infection

-More often than not, mixed infection is seen. i.e. bacterial and fungal both organisms are present triggering itching and skin allergy.
+More often than not, mixed infection is seen. i.e., bacterial and fungal organisms are present, triggering itching and skin allergy.

 Due to some food allergies or non-specific allergies such as air pollutants or dust mites, dogs may get itchy and get dermatitis.